Terms and Conditions of Registration

 c) The termination of this Agreement will not result in the removal from the Database of the fact of the loss which is recorded in the Registration.

-d) Once Termination Notice has been served the Client will become liable to pay an administration and management fee of £10 per year, or part year, since Registration in relation to each Object registered to cover the costs incurred up to the date of termination in maintaining the Registration on the Database.
+d) Once Termination Notice has been served the Client will become liable to pay an administration and management fee of £10 per year, or part year, since Registration in relation to each Watch registered to cover the costs incurred up to the date of termination in maintaining the Registration on the Database.
 Termination will not be effective until this fee has been paid.

 f) Without limiting its other rights and remedies, the ALR reserves the right to terminate this Agreement without prior notice to the Client, but will notify the Client of its decision to terminate.